 Lowe Mill Arts and Entertainment.

-Lowe Mill Arts and Entertainment is a vast factory that has been repurposed as countless art studios and open spaces for creative types, and whilst this isn’t technically geeky in and of itself there are a number of artists and studios here that will attract geeks and nerds of a wide range of fandoms, from the gamer sanctuary that is Mastermind Models and Miniatures (and the regular gaming nights they offer) to Superpowered Studios, Huntsville’s home of superhero and pop culture art.
+Lowe Mill Arts and Entertainment is a vast factory that has been repurposed as countless art studios and open spaces for creative types, and whilst this isn’t technically geeky in and of itself there are a number of artists and studios here that will attract geeks and nerds of a wide range of fandoms, like the gamer sanctuary that is Mastermind Models and Miniatures (and the regular gaming nights they offer).

 There are a ton of specifically geeky and nerdy studios here that are more than worth a trip here alone, but any real geek will also appreciate the level of creativity that this space creates for artists, and will enjoy wandering around every one of the studios anyway.